wp-plugins/facebook-page-promoter-lightbox/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 Configure the plugin under the menu 'Arevico Settings'.

 Navigate to the "Arevico Settings" tab and set your preferences.
 You will need a facebook fanpage and retrieve it's ID.
-The plugin does not work with facebook groups.
+The plugin does not work with facebook groups or personal profiles.

 == Frequently Asked Questions ==